-Since 2002, The Red Devils has invested nearly $3 million to fund treatment support for more than 5,500 breast cancer families so that loved ones are able to enter or remain in treatment.
-We have partnerships with 41 hospitals or other facilities throughout Maryland, and five hospitals in Washington, DC.
+Since 2002, The Red Devils has invested nearly $4.5 million to fund treatment support for more than 8,500 breast cancer families so that loved ones are able to enter or remain in treatment.
+We have partnerships with 31 hospitals or other facilities throughout Maryland.
 Their medical staff and social workers refer patients to our business partners who provide a variety of treatment support services at no charge to the patients living or being treated in Maryland.

 The Red Devils funds support in three program areas that align with the most common barriers to treatment breast cancer patients encounter.
 Patients and their families can turn to us assist with: